SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/EDA/altera/quartus_flow.rst

 For an existing project
 -----------------------

-The class ``spinal.lib.eda.altera.QuartusProject`` can automatically find configuration files in an existing project that are used to call a full compilation and program the device.
+The class ``spinal.lib.eda.altera.QuartusProject`` can automatically find configuration files in an existing project.
+Those are used for compilation and programming the device.

 Example
 ^^^^^^^